25 Things to Do Under $5 in Tulsa This Season

 22. Wake Up With the Birds

-Ray Harral Nature Center hosts Birds and Brews on Friday mornings from 9-10 a.m.
-Bring your own mug and enjoy a cup of complementary coffee while you walk the nature trail or observe from the lounge.
+Ray Harral Nature Center hosts Birds and Brews on Friday mornings from 9-10 a.m., at least through Feb.
+27. Bring your own mug and enjoy a cup of complementary coffee while you walk the nature trail or observe from the lounge.

 23. See a Discount Movie